Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Use-of-the-Expanded-Model-Impacts-Fortran-Portability "Previous section in reading order")]   [[\>](#NetCDF-2-C-Transition-Guide "Next section in reading order")]       [[\<\<](#NetCDF-3-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-3-Transition-Guide "Up section")]   [[\>\>](#NetCDF-2-C-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------------------------------------- ---------------------------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B.9 The C++ API Does Not Handle Expanded Model in this Release {.section}
+B.9 The C++ API Does Not Handle Expanded Model in this Release
 --------------------------------------------------------------

 Unfortunately, the C++ API does not support the netCDF-4 expanded data